Hemp is a profitable, low maintenance crop with growing potential in the construction industry

 Local building talent is upskilling

-During this course, hands-on training was delivered by Ben Convery from the Australian Hemp Masonry Company (AHMC).
+During the courses, hands-on training was delivered by Ben Convery from the Australian Hemp Masonry Company (AHMC).
 AHMC are leaders in the Australian hemp construction industry, having supplied materials and guidance to over 250 residential hempcrete builds since 1999, including the award-winning Canberra Hempcrete House, which won the Housing Industry Association Australian GreenSmart Award in 2018.

 Hempcrete builds in Australia are growing